truenas/documentation/content/TruenasApps/_index.md

 {{< include file="/static/includes/AppsVMsNoHTTPS.md" >}}

 {{< trueimage src="/images/SCALE/SystemSettings/SystemSettingsGUISettingsSCALE.png" alt="General System Settings" id="General System Settings" >}}

+See [Advanced Guidance](#advanced-guidance) below for more information about apps pool selection and datasets.

 ### Unsetting the Apps Pool
 To select a different pool for apps to use, click **Configuration > Unset Pool**.
 This turns off the apps service until you choose another pool for apps to use.